kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Reconstruction algorithm**:

 1. On startup, the scheduler iterates all `Bound` ResourceClaims (same path as existing `GatherAllocatedState()` for capacity reconstruction).
 2. For each bound claim, check if the allocated device has `SharingAffinity` defined in the corresponding ResourceSlice.
-3. If yes, attempt to decode the claim's opaque config using the well-known JSON schema and extract the required structured parameters.
+3. If yes, look for a `DeviceClaimConfiguration` whose `Structured` field is set and whose `Requests` selector covers the request that produced the allocation.
+Read the values for the device's required `parameterKeys` directly from `Structured.Parameters`.
-4. If decoding succeeds and all required affinity keys are present as strings, populate `AffinityStates[deviceID].LockedAffinity` with those values.
+4. If all required keys are present (and string-valued, as enforced by API validation), populate `AffinityStates[deviceID].LockedAffinity` with those values.
-5. If the claim has no recognized `StructuredParameters` entry, malformed structured parameters, non-string values for a required affinity key, or multiple recognized structured-parameters entries for the same request, set `AffinityStates[deviceID].Unknown = true` and log a warning.
-The scheduler must not infer lock state from ambiguous or invalid data.
+5. If the claim has no matching `Structured` entry, has multiple matching entries, or is missing a required affinity key, set `AffinityStates[deviceID].Unknown = true` and log a warning.
+The scheduler must not infer lock state from ambiguous data.
 6. If multiple claims share the same device and any one of them causes the device to become unknown, the device remains with `AffinityStates[deviceID].Unknown` set until all claims on that device are released.